 Today I scheduled interviews for three internship applicants.
 Three out of three emailed me to ask where our office is.

 Seriously?
-The address on the front page of our Web site.
+The address is on the front page of our Web site.
 I almost want to not respond and use it as a test for admission.
 But I can't because these are the cream of the crop.
-If people with Ivy League credentials and graduate degrees in journalism don't have the reporting skills to check psychologytoday.com for Psychology Today's street address, how can I expect them to do any kind of research that goes beyond--or even is limited to--Googling stuff?
+If people with Ivy League credentials and graduate degrees in journalism don't have the reporting skills to check psychologytoday.com for Psychology Today's street address, how can I expect them to do any kind of research that goes beyond—or even is limited to—Googling stuff?
 A bit of initiative and resourcefulness, people!

 Seriously, I fear not only for my office productivity, but also for the future of journalism and thus democracy itself.